-The Company Agreement Explained: What are Fundamental Business Transactions and Why are They Important?
+The Company Agreement Explained: What Are Fundamental Business Transactions & Why Are They Important?

 February 11, 2014 | By Vela Wood

 Here at VW, we’re proud to form dozens, if not hundreds, of new Texas LLCs for aspiring startups and new small business owners each year.
 As part of our LLC formation package, we advise our clients on the best structure for them, file the Certificate of Formation with the Secretary of State, and then draft a Company Agreement tailored to our clients’ needs, and the Company’s initial member or manager resolution.

 Even with the pre and post-formation consultations to go over the documents, our clients usually call us back after a few weeks to ask questions, most often regarding the lengthy Company Agreement.
 Many of the questions tend to focus on the decision making process between the members and managers of the LLC.

 In our previous blog, Simple Majority v.
 Super Majority, we discussed the importance of having different consent levels for different types of decisions made by members or managers of an LLC.
 Members and managers of an LLC also need to be aware of what a “fundamental business transaction” is and should take special consideration as to what consent is required for such a decision.

 The Texas Business Organizations Code (“TBOC”) defines fundamental business transaction in Chapter 1, which means that the definition applies to all types of Texas entities (LLCs, corporations, limited partnerships, etc.).

 According to TBOC Section 1.002(32), a fundamental business transaction is defined as “a merger, interest exchange, conversion, or sale of all or substantially all of an entity’s assets.”

 The Importance of Fundamental Business Transactions